The Tassie Ride, Australia - Horse Riding Holidays and Safaris

 • Seasons:This ride runs every month except August.
 Please note, the 5-day itinerary is only available from November through to April.

-• Group size:A minimum of five a maximum of seven guests.
+• Group size:A minimum of five a maximum of eight guests.

 • Riding Ability:All riding abilities are catered for, from beginner* to advanced riders.